 Managing low blood glucose (hypoglycaemia)

-Although people with type 1 diabetes are trying to keep your blood glucose level from going too high, it is also important to stop it going too low.
-If the blood glucose drops below 4 mmol/L, this is called low blood glucose or hypoglycaemia.
-This can be caused by, eg, injecting too much insulin or not eating enough of the right food at the right time.
+Although people with type 1 diabetes are trying to keep their blood glucose level from going too high, it's also important to stop it going too low (hypoglycaemia).
+This can happen when too much insulin is injected or not enough of the right food is eaten at the right time.

-Symptoms include sweating, shakiness and lightheadedness, and can lead to unconsciousness if not treated.
+Symptoms of hypoglycaemia include sweating, shakiness and light-headedness, and can lead to unconsciousness if not treated.
 Low blood glucose must be raised urgently, with quick-acting carbohydrate such as glucose tablets (or glucagon injections if the person is unconscious).

 Blood glucose testing

-To test your blood glucose level throughout the day, you use a small finger prick test to get a drop of blood that can be put onto a testing strip.
+To test your blood glucose level throughout the day, you use a small finger prick test to get a drop of blood to put onto a testing strip.
 The testing strip is inserted into a blood glucose meter and gives a result within seconds.
+Read more about blood glucose testing for type 1 diabetes.

-- A normal reading is between 4 to 7 mmol/L (glucose is measured in millimoles per litre of blood).
+- A normal reading is between 4–7 mmol/L (glucose is measured in millimoles per litre of blood).

 - Check with your doctor, nurse or pharmacist what your target level should be.